NDT Services

 • 3D Laser Scanner

-• Remote Digital Visual and Robotic Services
+• Remote Digital Visual & Robotic

-NDT Wind Turbines
+NDT Services of Wind Turbines

 Wind turbines inevitably encounter wear and tear, damage and require proactive maintenance and inspection throughout their lifecycle.
 Non-Destructive Testing (NDT) can be especially effective at identifying issues or defects on the main rotor shaft, circumferential weld flanges and ancillary bolts.